People pause before saying yes to anything with consequence.

 Why does my team wait for me to decide everything?

-Usually because the authority path is unclear.
-The team may own activity, but not the right to approve, reject, spend, escalate, or carry consequence.
+Usually because waiting is safer than deciding inside the current system.
+The team may own the task, but not the right to approve, reject, spend, or carry consequence.

 Is this a delegation problem?

 Sometimes.
-But if people can do the work and still freeze at judgment, the deeper issue is authority release.
+But if capable people can do the work and still freeze at judgment, inspect the right to decide before you give another delegation speech.

 How do I stop being the final answer?

 Look at the last five decisions that came back to you.
-Sort them by category, risk, dollar amount, customer impact, and missing authority.
+Name the category, the money or customer risk, the person who should decide it, and the moment when it must escalate.